-Requests regarding topics for the program, organizing (meet-the-expert) sessions or in other way concern the content of the congress program, can not be accommodated.
+Requests regarding topics for the program, organizing (meet-the-expert or satellite) sessions or in other way concern the content of the congress program, can not be accommodated.

 |Awards||The awards initiated by DHC are mentioned in the congress program.
 Other requests concerning this topic can be sent to the congress organisation at latest 3 months before the start of the congress.
 The requests are reviewed by the project team and program committee upon suitability within the congress program.